zemiret/8asscrap/README.md

         * DONE make the sidexporter wihin the container work

 * PREP frontend for deployment:
+    * DONE extract env variables per server
+    * WIP create readme instructions
+    * see if we can get rid of adapter node and use adapter static instead
+    * package in docker
     * learn how to and try to deploy it
-    * extract env variables per server
-    * create readme instructions
-    * package in docker
     * when on the server - have mongo user with a password

+* style the frontend and explain the  page properly
 * get a hold of some server and experiment with deploying.
 Expose the beta somewhere
-* style the frontend and explain the  page properly

 * test deploy